-The new restaurant required converting a portion of the space into a new commercial full-service commercial kitchen.
-This required excavations around existing under-slab utilities and footings to add the necessary, ovens, grills, hoods, and grease traps necessary to accommodate the new expanded use.
+The new restaurant required converting a portion of the space into a full-service commercial kitchen.
+This required excavations around existing under-slab utilities and footings to add the necessary ovens, grills, hoods and grease traps to accommodate the expanded use.

-All of the work took place during normal occupancy which required daily coordination with their engineering and management staff.
-Considerable care was taken to prevent disruptions to their guests.
+All of the work took place during normal occupancy which required daily coordination with engineering and management staff members.
+Considerable care was taken to prevent disruptions to the guests.